 The Bureau of Primary Health Care has deemed the Health Center – South Center Primary Care Center, Inc. to be an employee of the Federal Government for the purpose of Section 224(h).
 Any individual working for SCPCC or contracted independently for primary care services is covered under the Federal Tort Claims Act (FTCA) for medical and surgical related functions while acting within the scope of employment.

-South Central Primary Care Center's mission is to develop and maintain a health care delivery system relevant to the needs of the people in the region, while providing health maintenance, disease prevention, and disease treatment.
-These services are delivered in a high-quality, caring, and efficient manner, regardless of ability to pay.
+SCPCC’s mission is to develop and maintain a health care delivery system relevant to the needs of the people in our region.
+We provide health maintenance through education, disease prevention, vaccination, screening, and treatment.
+Our services are delivered in a high-quality, caring, and efficient manner regardless of the ability to pay.